School Funding Litigation Overview

 - Litigations Challenging Constitutionality of K-12 Funding

-- ‘Equity’ and ‘Adequacy’ School Funding Decisions by Outcome
+- Equity and Adequacy School Funding Liability Court Decisions

-Although courts were called upon as early as 1819, in Massachusetts, to decide education finance litigations, the modern era of school funding cases began with decisions in California in 1971 and in New Jersey and the U.S. Supreme Court in 1973.
+Although courts were called upon as early as 1819, in Massachusetts, to decide education finance litigations, the modern era of school funding cases began with decisions in CalSchool Funding Adequacy Decisions by Outcomeifornia in 1971 and in New Jersey and the U.S. Supreme Court in 1973.
 An attempt to rely on federal equal protection for funding equity, in Rodriguez v.
 San Antonio, led to the 1973 Supreme Court decision which concluded that education is not a fundamental right under the federal constitution.

 The Rodriguez plaintiffs took their case to the Texas state courts and won.
 Since Rodriguez, plaintiffs across the country have sought relief primarily in state courts, under state constitutional education clauses or equal protection clauses.